miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Data Scientist in Structural Biology
+role: Researcher in Bio ∩ AI

 # Organizations/Affiliations to show in About widget
 # TODO: turn on again whit new position